 The crucial part in allowing the Docker Machine to communicate with a cloud provider API comes in a form of the Machine drivers.
 The Docker Machine driver for this was written and published by a fellow UpCloud user torras on GitHub.
 It utilizes the Go API client for UpCloud which can be found at our GitHub library.

 Make the two binary files executable with the next command.

 chmod +x ~/docker-machine ~/docker-machine-driver-upcloud

-Then copy the binaries to an appropriate directory that is included in your PATH.
+Then move the binaries to an appropriate directory that is included in your PATH.

 To get the most out of what Docker Machine has to offer, you might want to set up a proper environment to enable all features and easy updates.
 This includes installing the Docker Engine, the Docker Machine, a Go programming environment, as well as a few pre-requisites to these packages.